KristianPL/KristianPL.github.io/index.md

 ---
-layout: home
+layout: default
-title: SAWS Synth
+title: Home
+---

+## Quick Navigation
+* This will become the Table of Contents
+{:toc}

 ---

 # Contents
 * Welcome